tbobker123/Blog-Post-Assist/README.md

 9. Navigate to the domain/subdomin in your browser.
 You should be able to login and start using the tool.

 # Restrictions
-Currently the only restriction is this doesn't run in a sub directory.
+ - This doesn't run in a sub directory.
+ - You cannot run SERP analysis for multiple geo locations.
+It only works locally.

 # Issues/suggestions
 Please open an issue on Github if you have any problems or if you have an suggestions